krkn-chaos/krkn-hub/docs/application-outages.md

-### Zone Outage Scenarios
+### Application outages
-This scenario disrupts a targeted zone in the public cloud by blocking egress and ingress traffic to understand the impact on both Kubernetes/OpenShift platforms control plane as well as applications running on the worker nodes in that zone.
-More information is documented [here](https://github.com/cloud-bulldozer/kraken/blob/master/docs/zone_outage.md)
+This scenario disrupts the traffic to the specified application to be able to understand the impact of the outage on the dependent service/user experience.
+Refer [docs](https://github.com/cloud-bulldozer/kraken/blob/master/docs/application_outages.md) for more details.

 #### Run

 If enabling [Cerberus](https://github.com/cloud-bulldozer/kraken#kraken-scenario-passfail-criteria-and-report) to monitor the cluster and pass/fail the scenario post chaos, refer [docs](https://github.com/cloud-bulldozer/kraken-hub/tree/main/docs/cerberus.md).
 Make sure to start it before injecting the chaos and set `CERBERUS_ENABLED` environment variable for the chaos injection container to autoconnect.

 ```
-$ podman run --name=<container_name> --net=host --env-host=true -v $KUBECONFIG:/root/.kube/config:Z -d quay.io/openshift-scale/kraken:zone-outages
+$ podman run --name=<container_name> --net=host --env-host=true -v $KUBECONFIG:/root/.kube/config:Z -d quay.io/openshift-scale/kraken:application-outages
 # podman logs -f <container_name or container_id> # Streams Kraken logs
 $ podman inspect <container-name or container-id> --format "{{.State.ExitCode}}" # Outputs exit code which can considered as pass/fail for the scenario
 ```

 #### Supported parameters